-Preface: If anyone reading this is in the news industry, I apologize if this comes off as condemning your work.
-That’s NOT the intention and I have the utmost respect for investigative journalism and accurate reporting.
+Preface: If anyone reading this is in the news industry, we apologize if this comes off as condemning your work.
+That’s NOT the intention and we have the utmost respect for investigative journalism and accurate reporting.
 That said, we need to all be introspective in all of our endeavors to ensure that they are all working as designed and, if intervention is necessary, we must pursue it with rigor and steadfastness.

 Most people have heard the concept of a story being “newsworthy”.
 This idea really boils down to a reporter or journalist asking the question “Will people consume the news if this story is published?”.
 “Will they switch to a competitor as a source of news because our story is too __________?”
 For example, is the story too taboo for the society it’s being targeted to?
 If the story will “sell” and people will consume it, then it’s newsworthy.
 Often we don’t think of the news industry as very competitive but after some brief analysis one can see that it really is.
 Even all over the world the news industry is actually pretty competitive when you take into account the number of mediums we can get the news in (newspaper, TV, mobile, radio, social media, etc.) along with the number of companies/organizations in each medium.